NanheKumar/command/README.md

 df -h

+# Check Ram space

+free -h

-How to set timezone in ubuntu
+# How to set timezone in ubuntu

 List timezone